GroupNPAI/HTLV-daily-data-in-Bahia-Brazil/README.md

 Data description:

-HTLVTESTAGEMGERALSEXOF.csv - contains the daily records of serological (ELISA test) results for females.
+HTLVTESTAGEMGERALSEXOF.csv - *contains the daily records of serological (ELISA test) results for females*.

-HTLVTESTAGEMGERALSEXOM.csv - contains the daily records of serological (ELISA test) results for males.
+HTLVTESTAGEMGERALSEXOM.csv - *contains the daily records of serological (ELISA test) results for males*.

-HTLVWBREAGENTESSEXOF.csv - contains the daily records of Western Blotting (WB) confirmatory testing results for females.
+HTLVWBREAGENTESSEXOF.csv - *contains the daily records of Western Blotting (WB) confirmatory testing results for females*.

-HTLVWBREAGENTESSEXOM.csv - contains the daily records of Western Blotting (WB) confirmatory testing results for males.
+HTLVWBREAGENTESSEXOM.csv - *contains the daily records of Western Blotting (WB) confirmatory testing results for males*.

 Column description: